 I also have topic-specific risk assessment training workshops on stress and on manual handling.
 In all cases, I have some “off-the-shelf” case studies I can use, but for a little extra resource, we can develop case studies specific to your organisation’s activities.

-See a previous article on how to make a risk assessment suitable and sufficient.
+See a previous article on how to make a risk assessment suitable and sufficient, or read my book to see how much I’ve thought about risk assessment!

 My manual handling training has some standard content, but I always tailor it for my client.
 This means it doesn’t take all day!
 Typically, for workers in low-risk jobs, I can cover what they need to know about manual handling, with some practice, in 2-3 hours.
 We can get through up to three groups a day.
 I recommend no more than 8 people per group, so that’s 24 people trained in a day.
 At the end of the training, they will know how to lift, carry, push and pull more safely, and will recognise when a task should be stopped until a safer way can be found.